 For children who are ill on the test day there will additional sessions.
-These will be held from between 30th September and 8th October 2023.
-The same principles for registration apply (for example Warwickshire residents should register with Warwickshire Admissions and can ask that their child's test result is shared with the Grammar Schools in Birmingham).
+These will be held from between September andOctober 2024.
+The same principles for registration apply (for example Warwickshire residents should register with

 3 GL assessments are used for the entrance tests.